Wire report

 Architect with Ahrends, Burton and Koralek whose scheme for a National Gallery extension was criticised as a ‘carbuncle’ Peter Ahrends, who has died aged 93, was a founding partner in 1961 in the architectural firm of Ahrends, Burton and Koralek (ABK), alongside Richard Burton and Paul Koralek .
 The trio first met as students in 1951, while studying at the Architectural Association in London, and went on to practise together for more than 50 years, remaining lifelong friends.
 ABK’s workload extended from Oxford colleges to public libraries, housing, shops and industrial structures.
 Unusually, all three partners were involved in design.
 “Architecture should not be a question of whether or not we put Corinthian capitals on our facades,” they asserted.
 “It is about people and their lives; about making spaces that will have a living, dynamic and significant relationship with the life and act

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 Architect with Ahrends, Burton and Koralek whose scheme for a National Gallery extension was criticised as a ‘carbuncle’ Peter Ahrends, who has died aged 93, was a founding partner in 1961 in the architectural firm of Ahrends, Burton and Koralek (ABK), alongside Richard Burton and Paul Koralek .
 The trio first met as students in 1951, while studying at the Architectural Association in London, and went on to practise together for more than 50 years, remaining lifelong friends.
 ABK’s workload extended from Oxford colleges to public libraries, housing, shops and industrial structures.
 Unusually, all three partners were involved in design.
 “Architecture should not be a question of whether or not we put Corinthian capitals on our facades,” they asserted.
 “It is about people and their lives; about making spaces that will have a living, dynamic and significant relationship with the life and act

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, Peter Ahrends obituary, Architect with Ahrends, Burton and Koralek whose scheme for a National Gallery extension was criticised as a ‘carbuncle’ Peter Ahrends, who has died aged 93, was a founding partner in 1961 in the architectural firm of Ahrends, Burton and Koralek (ABK), alongside Richard Burton and Paul Koralek .
+According to The Guardian’s linked item, Peter Ahrends obituary, Architect with Ahrends, Burton and Koralek whose scheme for a National Gallery extension was criticised as a ‘carbuncle’ Peter Ahrends, who has died aged 93, was a founding partner in 1961 in the architectural firm of Ahrends, Burton and Koralek (ABK), alongside Richard Burton and Paul Koralek .
 The trio first met as students in 1951, while studying at the Architectural Association in London, and went on to practise together for more than 50 years, remaining lifelong friends.
 ABK’s workload extended from Oxford colleges to public libraries, housing, shops and industrial structures.
 Unusually, all three partners were involved in design.
 “Architecture should not be a question of whether or not we put Corinthian capitals on our facades,” they asserted.
 “It is about people and their lives; about making spaces that will have a living, dynamic and significant relationship with the life and act

 Context